CarlosAMolina/microservice-apis-python/README.md

 By convention, we prefix our resolvers’ names with `resolve_`.

 A resolver needs to be bound to its corresponding object type, we do it with decorators.
-Ariadne provides bindable classes for each GraphQL type: ObjectType, QueryType, MutationType, UnionType, InterfaceType and EnumType.
+Ariadne provides bindable classes for each GraphQL type:

+- ObjectType
+- QueryType
+- MutationType
+- UnionType
+- InterfaceType
+- EnumType

 To make Ariadne aware of our resolvers, we need to pass our bindable objects as an array to the `make_executable_schema()` function (see the `schema.py` file).